FabioCaffarello/nx-events-lake/libs/python/services/dtos/services-input-handler/README.md

 The `StatusDTO` DTO contains information about the status of the input, including a status code and a detail message.

-Please refer to the Go code and documentation for further details on the structure and usage of these DTOs.

 ## Contributions

 Contributions to this library are welcome.
 If you find issues, have suggestions for improvements, or want to add new features, feel free to create an issue or submit a pull request.
 Your contributions will help improve the library for all users.